c4tom/DreamDevBox/docs/custom-container/enable-meilisearch.rst

 1. Copy docker-compose.override.yml
 -----------------------------------

-Copy the Meilisearch Docker Compose overwrite file into the root of the Devilbox git directory.
+Copy the Meilisearch Docker Compose overwrite file into the root of the DreamDevBox git directory.
 (It must be at the same level as the default ``docker-compose.yml`` file).

 .. code-block:: bash